V3RDAD/sqavpds3dvt9ofapv.taur/README.md

 # sqavpds3dvt9ofapv.taur
-Page to set of instructions.
+Page to download the set of instructions.